Pizza Hut's selling limited-edition sneakers again, and now they pause TV

 This year, these shoes have returned: Pie Tops II, as they're called.
 Sneaker collectors take note: they're a limited run of 50, created by the Shoe Surgeon, a custom sneaker designer in Los Angeles.
 Pizza Hut's run of Pie Tops last year were made the same way.

 The shoes are red or wheat-colored.
 They pair with Bluetooth to the Pizza Hut app to basically do one-press ordering.
-Also, these shoes add another button that pairs with certain cable TV set-top boxes to pause live television... a one-button remote.
+Also, these shoes add another button that works with certain cable TV set-top box DVRs to pause live television... a one-button remote that's basically an IR blaster.

 It's a marketing stunt timed to March Madness.
 It's absurd.
 Of course, branded weirdness has been around for years now, like the Doritos MP3 player bag or an unfolding pizza turntable.
 At least these are actual shoes.